ScottKirvan/Unreal-Visual-Pinball/README.md

 ### Is there any more questions in your FAQ?
 No, not yet :-)

-## Prerequisites
-- Unreal running in Windows - *I'm running 4.26 in Windows 10.
-Earlier versions may work.*
-- VPinMAME installed and runnable - *quickstart: install [this](https://www.vpforums.org/index.php?app=downloads&showfile=11573)
-  and note the location of VPinMAME within that install.*
-- game ROMs installed in VPinMAME's ROMs folder - *We can't help you with this part... for reasons.*
-- for developers:  compiler/dev env - *I'm using Visual Studio 2019.*

-Unreal-Visual-Pinball uses COM object (COM component) communications to interface with VPinMAME's DLL.
-When VPinMAME is properly installed, it sets up registry keys that tell COM where to find the DLL.
-If those keys aren't properly set up, the system will not run.

-*"...those tiki-torches must be kept lit.... those seeds must be kept warm.... if those seeds die.... we die!"*

-## Installation
-This is kind of standard practice for GitHub Unreal plugins, but it goes kind of like this:
-1. Create a new Unreal project.
-1. Create a ```Plugins``` folder in your project directory.
-1. Clone the GitHub repository into your ```Plugins``` folder.
-1. Right-click on your Unreal project's ```.uproject``` file and select ```Generate Visual Studio Project Files```
-1. Open your Visual Studio Solution file and compile your Unreal C++ project.

-Please feel free to contribute an expansion of this explanation if you think it could help :-)

 ## Output Log
 Plugin logging happens under the log category, ```LogVPinball```.
 You can filter the